PDConSec/vsc-print/manual.md

 ## Markdown
 You probably want Markdown print-jobs rendered and styled, and this is the default behaviour.
 If, for your own ineffable reasons, you wish to print the raw text, you can un-check the setting `Print: Render Markdown`.

+## Changing the dynamic port range
+The browser gets content from an embedded webserver.
+This webserver probes for an unused port, which is how it is possible to run multiple instances of VS Code and this extension without a port conflict.
+Third party software may be less accommodating, and it may be desirable to move the range in which VS Code chooses ports.
+You can do this by specifying
+* `print.dynamicPortMax`: the high bound of the range in which the embedded webserver will choose ports
+* `print.dynamicPortMin`: the low bound of the range in which the embedded webserver will choose ports By default, versions earlier than 0.6.12 began probing for a free port from 8000 because this was the default behaviour of the libray in use.
+Under Windows, the dynamic port range is 49152 to 65535 and the port scan is now confined to this range.
+You shouldn't need to move it but you can.

 ## Alternate browser
 You can print with a browser other than your default browser.